elandsma/ThisIsTheGwei/README.md

 Average Returns price is in Gwei.
 The number will round to a *maximum* of 9 decimal places, where applicable.
 In other words, the average may be given down to maximum precision of 1 Wei.

-## Notes On Development
+## Development Notes

+### Motivation
-This application was built for a technical assessment, as part of my candidacy for an internship position at a private company.
+This application was built for a technical assessment, as consideration of my candidacy for an internship position at a private company.

-On technology choices:
+### Technology choices:

-MongoDB was chosen as the database because of it's simplicity, as we are not dealing with complicated relational data.
+MongoDB was chosen as the database because of it's simplicity, as we are not dealing with relational data.

-Etherscan was chosen as the external API for our price data, due to the response speed and rate limits, both of which surpassed other options.
+Etherscan was chosen as the external API for our price data, due to the response speed and rate limits, both of which made it a superios choice when compared against other similar options.

 "This Is The Gwei" is a play on the phrase "This Is The Way" from [The Mandalorian](https://en.wikipedia.org/wiki/The_Mandalorian).

+### Future Considerations:

 If I had more time to keep developing this, I would:

-- Use Typscript
+- [ ] Use Typscript
-- For the "/average" endpoint, I would place the lowest and highest timestamps that we calculated from into the response object.
+- [ ] For the "/average" endpoint, I would place the lowest and highest timestamps that we calculated from into the response object.
 For instance, if we only had data from 10 to 20, and were queried for the average 5 to 25, the response object would show fromTime as 10 and toTime as 20, as opposed to showing that the average is from 5 to 25, because it misrepresents the data.
-- Create formal unit tests
+- [ ] Create formal unit tests
-- Develop a front-end UI
+- [ ] Develop a front-end UI

 ## License